dsasse07/subscription-tracker/README.md

 ### Logging In
 #### New Users
-If you have not previously made an account with SubscriptionTracker, select <strong>New User</strong> from the main menu.
+If you have not previously made an account with SubscriptionTracker, select __New User__ from the main menu.
 * The app will ask you for your first and last name, as well as a username and password in order to create an account.
 * If the username you have selected is already in use, you will be prompted to pick a new username
 * If you would like for SubscriptionTracker to help you monitor your monthly budget for subscription services, you can enter your monthly budget in when prompted.